 What's the easy fix?
 It's important to admit that mistakes do happen and sometimes bad decisions are made.
 But it's not okay to loose your focus from long-term objectives.
 Publishing your objectives and key results is a step towards the right direction.

-Micromanager usually feels irritated when an employee makes a decision without consulting.
-Even if this decision is in the level of their expertise.
-38% of employees surveyed feel managers don’t help them perform at their best.
-Discouraging people to make decisions and take the responsibility is demotivating.
+A micromanager is usually irritated when an employee makes a decision without consulting them first.
+That's true even if the decision is within their level of expertise!
+A good percentage of employees feel that managers don’t help them perform at their best.
+Discouraging people to make decisions and take responsibility is demotivating.

 The cure?
 Giving employees the autonomy they deserve.
 If a person was hired to do a certain job, let them shine.

-Now more than ever, employees desire empowerment, inspiration and more autonomy.
-Although its definitely difficult to give up control and fully trust someone else to get the job done, it's necessary.
+Now more than ever, employees desire empowerment, inspiration, and autonomy.
+Although it's difficult to give up control and fully trust someone else to get the job done, it's absolutely necessary.
 Failure to delegate and empower can lead to unwanted employee turnover and under-developed staff.
 Let these 6 symptoms guide the way to self-reflection and a happier workplace.